The region

 The strategy

-Released in 2004, the Great Ocean Road Region Strategy was prepared to manage land use and transport growth demands for the following 20 years.
+Released in 2004, the Great Ocean Road region strategy was prepared to manage land use and transport growth demands for the following 20 years.

 It provides direction for the State Government, local councils, the community, businesses and other government agencies to plan for the region's future, set priorities and make decisions.
 It was informed and influenced by the local community and others with a stake in the region’s future.